Immigrant youth overview

 Identification documents from immigration officials, including green cards and work permit documents, will also help you meet the identity and other RMV requirements.

-New drivers under 18 years of age will need to take a certified driver’s education course and obtain a learner’s permit before getting a license.
+New drivers under 18 years old need to take a certified driver’s education course and get a learner’s permit before getting a license.

 What is the Selective Service and do I have to sign up?